6 STEPS FOR RECOVERY AFTER A CAR ACCIDENT INJURY

 Here are the 6 steps for promoting recovery after a motor vehicle accident

 The shock and rush of adrenaline often experienced after an accident can mask injury, so pain cannot be used as an indicator of damage.
 Imaging such as x-ray, ultrasound and MRI may be necessary to rule out fractures, severe tissue damage and joint instability.
+Eventually you may need to find the best Chiropractor nearby, but initially you need medical attention to rule out major damage and possibly receive diagnostic imaging.

 2: Keep moving.